 Electromagnetic-guided radiation therapy

 This is another way of aiming the radiation beam that can be used with 3D and IMRT.
 It uses tiny electromagnetic implants (called transponders) that are placed into the area being treated.
 These implants send out radio waves to tell the radiation therapy machines where to aim.
-This lets the machine compensate for movement (like during breathing) and may allow less radiation to go to normal tissues.
-It helps to refocus radiation beams as organs shift or cancer shrinks over time.
+This lets the machine compensate for movement (like during breathing) and may help keep some of the radiation from going to normal tissues.
+It also helps to refocus radiation beams as organs shift or cancer shrinks over time.
 It’s sometimes known as 4-D therapy, because it includes time in the radiation planning formula.
 One such system is marketed under the brand name Calypso®.
 In theory, better focusing radiation could lower side effects.
-So far, though, this has not shown in studies to be better for patients than other approaches.
+So far, though, studies have not found this type of radiation to be better for patients than other approaches.

 Treatment planning for external beam radiation

 The process of planning external beam radiation therapy has many steps and may take several days to complete.
-But it’s required for the success of your radiation treatment.
+But it’s a key part of successful radiation treatment.
 The radiation team will design a treatment just for you.
 The treatment will give the strongest dose of radiation to the cancer while sparing normal tissue as much as possible.

 Dosing and treatment with external beam radiation

-The total amount of radiation you will get is measured in units called Gray (Gy).
+The total amount of radiation you’ll get is measured in units called Gray (Gy).
 Often the dose is expressed in centigray (cGy), which is one-hundredth of a Gray.